-Frontier Airlines (Frontier) maintains the third largest market share at the Airport, which is Frontier's only hub and the busiest airport in the Frontier system.
+Frontier Airlines (Frontier) maintains the third largest market share at the Airport, which is Frontier's largest station in their system.
 Frontier is an ultra-low-cost carrier.
-As of December 31, 2022, Frontier leases nine full-service contact gates on Concourse A. Frontier accounted for 9.8% of total passengers for the year ended December 31, 2022.
+As of December 31, 2023, Frontier leases nine full-service contact gates on Concourse A. Frontier accounted for 9.6% of total passengers for the year ended December 31, 2023.
 In May 2022, a new Use and Lease agreement was entered into with Frontier.
-Under the Use and Lease agreement, Frontier will lease a total of 14 ground load gates along with new hold-rooms and modifications to existing hold-rooms, collectively known as the New GLF.
+Under the Use and Lease agreement, Frontier will lease a total of 14 ground load positions along with new hold-rooms and modifications to existing hold-rooms on Concourse A, collectively known as the New GLF.
 Upon completion of the New GLF, the Use and Lease agreements terms will be for 10 years.
+In March 2024, Frontier began operating at two of the 14 ground load positions in the New GLF.
+The remaining 12 ground load positions are expected to be completed in the fall of 2024.